Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 Koh Lipe Yoga – I really enjoyed yoga classes with Keira and would definitely recommend her.
 She was great at adapting her yoga classes to different abilities.
 For example, for me who has very low flexibility and for my friend who was much better than me!

 Like most islands in Thailand, Koh Lipe has rainy season and dry season.
-The best time to visit is usually in Thailand’s dry season from October – May but as ever, the weather in Thailand is unpredictable.

 How to get to Koh Lipe from Bangkok?